Municipalities of Libya

 Some of these regions can be tentatively identified with one of either the old 25 municipalities or the newer 13.
 Since Al Bayda' was the capital of Al Jabal al Akhdar (old), Al Beida may be the same as either the old or the new Al Jabal al Akhdar.
 Al Khams is probably an alternate spelling of Al Khums (old).
 Al Marj was the capital of Al Fatih (old).
 Benghazi (Banghazi) is the name of both an old and a new.
 Darnah (Darana, Darna) was an old.
 Elzawiya is probably the same as Az Zawiyah (old and new).
 Ijdabiya is probably Ajdabiya (old).
 Mesrata is Misratah (old and new).
 Sabha was an old.
 Souf El Jin corresponds to Sawfajjin (old and new).
 Tobrok is Tobruk (old).
 Tripoli is Tarabulus (old and new).
 Al Jafra is Al Jufrah (old and new).
 Al Noukat Al Khams matches An Nuqat al Khams (old).
 Marzouk is Murzuq (old).
 Sahl El Jaffara is probably the Al Jifarah municipality created in ~2001.
 Sart is Surt (old).

-1. 1998: According to the Statesman's Yearbook, 2006 edition, Libya was reorganized from 13 shabiyat (administrative regions) into 26: Al-Batan, Al-Jafarah, Al-Jofra, Al-Kofra, Al-Marj, Al-Morqib, Al-Qoba, Al-Wahad, Ben Walid, Benghazi, Derna, Gharyan, Jabal Al-Akhdar, Murzaq, Musrata, Nalout, Nikat Al-Khams, Sabah, Sabrata/Sorman, Sirte, Tarhouna/Msallata, Tripoli, Wadi Al-Hait, Wadi Al-Shaati, Yefrin, and Zawiyah.
-I have no other source for this fact.
+1. 1998: Libya reorganized from 13 shabiyat (administrative regions) into 26: Al-Batan, Al-Jafarah, Al-Jofra, Al-Kofra, Al-Marj, Al-Morqib, Al-Qoba, Al-Wahad, Ben Walid, Benghazi, Derna, Gharyan, Jabal Al-Akhdar, Murzaq, Musrata, Nalout, Nikat Al-Khams, Sabah, Sabrata/Sorman, Sirte, Tarhouna/Msallata, Tripoli, Wadi Al-Hait, Wadi Al-Shaati, Yefrin, and Zawiyah.
+(Source [7]; I have no other confirmation for this statement.)

 Other names of subdivisions: